Certain disorders, drugs, chemicals, fungi, and parasites may cause eosinophils to accumulate in the lungs.

 In acute eosinophilic pneumonia, the chest x-ray is abnormal, but similar abnormalities can occur in other conditions.

 In chronic eosinophilic pneumonia, chest x-rays may aid in diagnosis.

-Often, computed tomography (CT) of the chest is needed for diagnosis, particularly for acute eosinophilic pneumonia.
+Often, computed tomography (CT) of the chest is needed for diagnosis, particularly for both acute and chronic eosinophilic pneumonia.

 The number of eosinophils in the blood are measured.
 In acute eosinophilic pneumonia, the number of eosinophils in the blood may be normal.
 In chronic eosinophilic pneumonia, tests show large numbers of eosinophils in the blood, sometimes as many as 10 to 15 times the normal number.